neuromantic/CodeJS/README.markdown

-# CodeJS
+# Mozart.js

-## Welcome to CodeJS.
+## Welcome to Mozart.

- **Class / Object Development Evironment for Javascript**
+ **Classical Inheritance for Javascript**

-  * Code.js is a dialect of javascript that will make it natural for AS3 programmers to transition into Web standards.
+  * Mozart is a dialect of javascript that permits classical inheritance via any number of imported class files.
+Modeled after ECMAScript 4, Mozart enables powerful language features such as scoped local variables, accessor functions, static properties, simulated private properties, type checking and packages.
   * The project aims to be truly cross-browser under the hood, so users will only need to think about their creative goals.
-  * Code.js is a compact js library that powers another library called Fase.js, a collection of classes familiar to Flash developers for creating and manipulating a DisplayList within the DOM.
+  * Mozart.js is at the core of Fase.js, a collection of classes familiar to Flash developers for creating and manipulating a DisplayList and handling Events within the DOM.

 ## Why?

-  * We want to put the art back into front end development, and allow creative coders to focus on more beautiful things than cross-browser development, or copying and pasting old XHTML, CSS, JS, etc.
-  * onload = "Code( 'MyApp' )"  provides HTML5 *without* hiccups.
+  *For all the shit it takes, Adobe's Flash platform produced at least one excellent achievement in rapid application development: ActionScript 3.0.
+Say what you will about Flash's platform, plugin, or politics, programming in its proprietary parlance mkes pure code a pure pleasure.
+It has all of the modern, application-class language features of Java plus the dynamic scripty goodness of JavaScript.
+And so does Mozart.
+While modern JavaScripting techniques help you to code around JavaScript's quirks and scoping faux pas, Mozart transports you to a place where these problems do not even exist.

 ## What does it get me?
   * Create classes AS3-style, then import them at runtime to extend and use them in other classes.